How does COVID-19 affect my research?

 If the location of the work changes after your application has been approved, you must:

-- amend your AEEC protocol (using the Animal Ethics Amendment Form) to include the new location, and
+amend your AEC protocol (using the Animal Ethics Amendment Form) to include the new location, and

 Contact the Animal Ethics Team (firstname.lastname@example.org) to confirm and to arrange an inspection if required.
 You will need to allow time before the move and for inspection arrangements to be made.

-- Report: Report the UAE to the Animal Experimentation Ethics Committee
+Report the UAE to the Animal Experimentation Ethics Committee:

-If you are unsure, please contact the ANU Veterinarian:
+If something happens and you are not sure what to do or whether it is a UAE, please contact the ANU Veterinarian:

 Animal Use Numbers

-Annual animal use numbers are required at the end of each calendar year.
+Annual animal use numbers are also requested by email at the end of each calendar year.
 The animal use numbers must capture the total number of animals used under an approved protocol that was valid during that year, regardless of whether the protocol was valid for one day or the whole year.

-The University must provide these numbers to the state and territory governments in order to maintain the AEEC’s licences for ANU research to continue to be conducted in the ACT and interstate.
+This report is different to the Annual Review - ANU needs to provide the state and territory governments with usage numbers for each calendar year, in order to maintain the AEC’s licences for ANU research to continue to be conducted in the ACT and interstate.

-The species, the number of animals used and the Australian state or territory where the animals were used must be reported.
-Animals used overseas must also be reported.
+When filling out this report please include the species, the number of animals used and the state or territory where the animals were used.
+If overseas, please note the country.

-For projects that have been completed (either at the 3 year mark or earlier) or discontinued, a report is to be submitted to the AEEC as soon as practicable.
+For projects that have been completed (either at the 3 year mark or earlier) or discontinued, you need to submit a final Expiry Report to the AEC as soon as practicable.
 This is required by the Code.
-Complete this report upon the completion or discontinuation of your project, and email it to the Animal Ethics Team.
-If an approved study has not commenced, this report must still be completed.
+On the completion or discontinuation of your project, please complete the Expiry Completion Report which should be completed using the ANU "Expiry Report Form" prior to emailing to email@example.com